-So here’s our latest project, an LED light panel assembled using an ordinary lighting fixture (from China*) and some parts we made, like the aluminum swivel bracket and the mounting support.
+So here’s our latest project, an LED light panel assembled using an ordinary ceiling light fixture (from China*) and some parts we made, like the aluminum swivel bracket and the mounting support.
 Combine that with a lightstand and a power outlet, and all of a sudden I have a low wattage, cool to the touch, ridiculously bright (but not so bright that you can’t look at it) studio/cinema light. :)

 As a disclaimer, most of our projects aren’t the typical DIY stuff, meaning the kinds that have a shopping list with readily available parts from the dollar store.
 Having access to a full machine factory, we make this stuff for my own photography fun.
 Shining a light on something/someone isn’t exactly a new concept, and in the age of so many experts on the internet we seem to get lost in all of that.
 Smart engineers will have a field day picking apart the light quality and innards of the electronics, but hey, take it up with the quality control over there in China.
 I’ll just use it to take pictures and move on.